 Stay Healthy and Plan for Problems

 It is important for you to do everything that you can to keep yourself as healthy as possible.
 However, you are likely to experience some medical problems as you age.
-Knowing what conditions may be more likely to affect you makes it more likely that you’ll be prepared.
+Knowing what conditions may be more likely to affect you makes it more likely that you’ll be prepared and reduce your healthcare costs.